lampl92/chargersdk/src/middlewares/cJSON/README.md

 make DESTDIR=$pkgdir install
 ```

-CMake supports a lot of different platforms, not only UNIX Makefiles, but only UNIX Makefiles have been tested.
-It works on GNU/Linux and has been confirmed to compile on some versions of macOS, Cygwin, FreeBSD, Solaris and OpenIndiana.

 #### Makefile
-If you don't have CMake available, but still have make.
+If you don't have CMake available, but still have GNU make.
 You can use the makefile to build cJSON:

 Run this command in the directory with the source code and it will automatically compile static and shared libraries and a little test program.